batuhanoztrk/rn-screenshot-prevent/README.md

 // sample code

-import RNScreenshotPrevent, { addListener } from 'react-native-screenshot-prevent';
+import RNScreenshotPrevent, { addListener } from 'rn-screenshot-prevent';

 /* (IOS, Android) for android might be the only step to get secureView
  * on IOS enables blurry view when app goes into inactive state